-Recent results dealing with the combinatorial, geometric, and algorithmic aspects of linear optimization include Santos' counterexample [24] to the Hirsch conjecture, and Allamigeon, Benchimol, Gaubert, and Joswig's counterexample [2] to a continuous analogue of the polynomial Hirsch conjecture.
-The Hirsch bound was validated by Borgwardt, De Loera, and Finhold [4].
-Kalai and Kleitman's upper bound [15] for the diameter of polytopes was strengthened by Todd [29], and then by Sukegawa [27].
-Kleinschmidt and Onn's upper bound [16] for the diameter of lattice polytopes was strengthened by Del Pia and Michini [6], and then by Deza and Pournin [8].
-Multicriteria matroid optimization is a generalization of standard linear matroid optimization introduced by Onn and Rothblum [23] where each basis is evaluated according to several, rather than one, criteria, and these values are traded-in by a convex function.
+Recent results dealing with the combinatorial, geometric, and algorithmic aspects of linear optimization include Santos' counterexample [27] to the Hirsch conjecture, and Allamigeon, Benchimol, Gaubert, and Joswig's counterexample [2] to a continuous analogue of the polynomial Hirsch conjecture.
+Borgwardt, De Loera, and Finhold [4] showed that the Hirsch bound holds for transportation polytopes.
+Kalai and Kleitman's upper bound [18] for the diameter of polytopes was strengthened by Todd [32] and by Sukegawa [30].